 What is Data Transformation?

-Data transformation is all about converting the raw data into a single and easy-to-read format so that the same can effectively be used for analysis.
-To turn your data into something that makes sense, you must have the required knowledge and skills of data transformation, as the same will assist you in driving valuable, actionable, and timely insights.
+Data transformation is a process of converting raw data into a single and easy-to-read format to facilitate easy analysis.
+To turn your data into something meaningful, you must have the right data transformation tool by your side.

-Data transformation is also known as ETL (Extract, Transform, Load), which sums up the steps involved in the process of transforming data.
-As per ETL, the data is first extracted from multiple source systems, transformed into a single & useful format, and then loaded into a data warehouse for powering the analysis and reporting processes.
+Data transformation is also known as ETL (Extract, Transform, Load), which sums up the steps involved in transforming data.
+As per ETL, the data is first extracted from multiple sources, transformed into a required format, and then loaded into a data warehouse for powering analysis and reporting processes.

 There are mainly two stages of data transformation, which are as following:

 - Stage 1 – Understanding and mapping the data: